 Special pulmonary function tests can be performed to check your lungs and how they respond to inhalers that help open the passages.
 A chest X-ray may also be ordered to check your lungs, heart, and air passages.
 Chest X-rays are common, quick, and use low doses of radiation.

-When inhalers do not fully control symptoms, oral pills can be helpful.
+When inhalers do not fully control symptoms, oral pills can be a helpful asthma treatment option.
 Pills work to decrease inflammation, fight infection, or help open the passages to the lungs.
 The use of inhalers and pills depends on how often breathing symptoms occur and how severe they are.

 One of the most important parts of treating asthma is avoiding things that make asthma worsen.
 This includes avoiding pollen, staying out of cold air, and keeping the house clean and free of dust.
 Paying close attention to what triggers your breathing issues can help identify what makes your asthma worse.
 Take note of your symptoms and when they occur to help your doctor make an accurate diagnosis.